-At Greenvale School we will at all times consider our duty to advocate for the child and pay due diligence to promoting anti-racist practice and be aware of the potential of adultification in these cases.
+At [school name] we will at all times consider our duty to advocate for the child and pay due diligence to promoting anti-racist practice and be aware of the potential of adultification in these cases.
 We will also make the appropriate referrals to MASH following any such requirement.

-At Greenvale School there may be exceptional times where we routinely screen students for safeguarding reasons while on other occasions it may be necessary to conduct searches more randomly.
+At Greenvale School, there are times that we routinely screen students for safeguarding reasons while on other occasions it may be necessary to conduct searches more randomly.
 Any such searches/screening will always be done in accordance with advisory guidance and full details of our school's approach are detailed in our [POLICY NAME] policy.